Directions and visits to GEO600

 The gravitational-wave detector GEO600 is situated 20 kilometers south of Hannover close to Sarstedt near the village Ruthe.

 GEO600 visits are possible again.
-Please note that according to the regulations of Leibniz Universität Hannover, the 3G rule and an FFP2 mask mandate inside all buildings on the GEO600 site apply for all GEO600 guided tours.
+Please note that according to the regulations of Leibniz Universität Hannover, an FFP2 mask mandate inside all buildings on the GEO600 site apply for all GEO600 guided tours.